-Is the arbitration law based on the UNCITRAL Model Law?
+23 Is the arbitration law based on the UNCITRAL Model Law?

 Arbitration law in New York is not based on the UNCITRAL Model Law.
-Rather, arbitration law in New York is largely governed by contractual agreement and non-court affiliated arbitral associations.
+Rather, it is largely governed by contractual agreement and non-court affiliated arbitral associations.
 Court intervention is limited to determining if the dispute is arbitrable, whether the arbitration was sought in a timely manner and if the arbitrator's award should be confirmed (into a judgment), modified or vacated (see article 75 NY CPLR).